wp-plugins/wp-spamshield/readme.txt

 = Why Not Just Use a CAPTCHA? =
 The concept of using a CAPTCHA as an anti-spam solution in this day and age is flawed for several reasons:

-1. It's an outdated concept that has far outlived its usefulness, and was originally developed before user-friendliness was a high priority.
+1. It's an *outdated concept* that has far outlived its usefulness, and was originally developed before user-friendliness was a high priority.
-2. It goes in the exact opposite direction of user-friendly design principles.
+2. It goes in the *exact opposite direction of user-friendly design principles*.
 Think about it.
 Users of your website have to type in numbers and letters obscured by squiggly lines and symbols, only to be told they are wrong several times, even after typing in the correct answer.
-This is proven to hurt website business and revenue because of the negative feelings it causes.
-People simply don't like CAPTCHAS.
+This is proven to hurt website business and revenue because of the negative feelings it causes. *People simply don't like CAPTCHAS.*
 3. CAPTCHAS can be defeated.
 4. Why use a CAPTCHA when there are better solutions that don't inconvenience your website users?